pestrov/data-class-2019/README.md

 # Shukhov Data Driven

-A set of notebooks for Shukhov 2019 class
+A set of notebooks for Shukhov DDC class